josecamachop/FCParser/FCParser_user_manual.md

 In this case, we can "jump" to a certain log by specifying the log entry number with go command, eg. "go 34" will show the entry log number 34 (which would correspond with the line 34 for structured sources).
 <p align="center"> <img width="555" height="338" src="assets/debugger3.png"> </p>
 <div align="center"><i>Figure 7: Example - Debugger output.
 Unstructured source</i></div><br />
 In this example, all the data is correctly parsed but dst_port variable, which is set to None.
-This happened because the regular expression used to define this variable was not properly defined.</div><br />
+This happened because the regular expression used to define this variable was not properly defined.
+Also, online tools as [7] might help you to understand why a regular expression is not correct. </div><br />

 Also, we can type some string with search command, and the debugger will then return the next entry log containing that string, eg. "search 10:15:45".
 <p align="center"> <img width="555" height="338" src="assets/debugger4.png"> </p>